sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_29_KeyboardQuiz/Quiz01.md

 **Description**

-a) As we press 2, F will become 1 because it is the output of an OR gate.
-The yellow wire giving input to the OR gate is 1 that’s why F is becoming 1.
-If F is 1, M will be 1, as it is the output of an OR gate.
-K, L and N will be zeros as they have no inputs.
-So the final output will be 0 0 1 0, which is the binary equivalent of 2.

-b) As we press 2, F will become 1 because it is the output of an OR gate.
-The yellow wire giving input to the OR gate is 1 that’s why F is becoming 1.
-If F is 1, M will be 1, as it is the output of an OR gate.
-K, L and N will be zeros as they have no inputs.
-So the final output will be 0 0 1 0, which is the binary equivalent of 2.

-c) As we press 2, F will become 1 because it is the output of an OR gate.
-The yellow wire giving input to the OR gate is 1 that’s why F is becoming 1.
-If F is 1, M will be 1, as it is the output of an OR gate.
-K, L and N will be zeros as they have no inputs.
-So the final output will be 0 0 1 0, which is the binary equivalent of 2.

-d) As we press 2, F will become 1 because it is the output of an OR gate.
+As we press 2, F will become 1 because it is the output of an OR gate.
 The yellow wire giving input to the OR gate is 1 that’s why F is becoming 1.
 If F is 1, M will be 1, as it is the output of an OR gate.
 K, L and N will be zeros as they have no inputs.
 So the final output will be 0 0 1 0, which is the binary equivalent of 2.

 ---
 ---